AGE LIMIT: 12 Years

 A charming fishing town that is slowly seductive, wily yet understated—Gibara is ideal for travelers disenchanted with throngs of tourists and looking for a Cuba that remains much as it has been.
 We enjoy dinner featuring some of Cuba’s favorite dishes including the freshest of fresh seafood at a local paladar.

-- Accommodations: Casa or Hotel
+- Accommodations: Casa

 - Meals Included: B, L, D